 Identity security is one of the most significant challenges that IT organizations face.
 An identity compromise can ruin an organization, and it is the number one attack vector for hackers.
-Your traditional, not so secure way to log in, consists of entering your username, and that familiar password.
+Your traditional, not-so-secure way to log in, consists of entering your username and that familiar password.
 You know, the one you probably use for most other online accounts.
-Now you’re in, and can go about your business.
-If you are one of the 54% of consumers in the USA who use 5 or less passwords total across ALL platforms, you’re at risk.
+Now you’re in and can go about your business.
+If you are one of the 54% of consumers in the USA who use 5 or fewer passwords total across ALL platforms, you’re at risk.
 Passwords are hard.
-The growing list of security requirements are intended to make passwords secure, but in many cases they’ve had the opposite effect.
+The growing list of security requirements are intended to make passwords secure, but in many cases, they’ve had the opposite effect.
 Complex passwords that meet all the requirements are often difficult to remember, so they’re reused across many sites.
 Users scribble them on sticky notes.
 They weave in easily discoverable pet’s names, birthdays, and phone numbers.
 It’s no way to keep data secure.

 - Consider How You Will Successfully Deploy Multi-Factor Authentication Within Your Organization

 It goes without saying for most, but it’s critical to plan out your move to MFA long before you implement a plan across your network and dictate how you plan to roll this out to all parties involved.
 Do you offer employees the opportunity for feedback on solutions and experiences like MFA?
 How will you settle technology issues that crop up?
 Is your IT department ready to provide the support needed to end-users when they run into trouble?
 How do you plan on measuring the success of this initiative?
 Will you utilize metrics to show the adoption and impact on your employees?

 - Question Conditional Access to Control When Multi-Factor Authentication Is Required